RosterElf Logo

 Clear communication with staff, customers and suppliers.
 Ability to provide constructive feedback and conduct difficult conversations.

-Excellent time management, ability to prioritize competing demands, attention to detail and systematic approach to operations.
+Excellent time management, ability to prioritise competing demands, attention to detail and systematic approach to operations.

 Business mindset